zeromq/czmq/README.md

     CZMQ_EXPORT zmsg_t *
         zmsg_load (FILE *file);

-    //  Decodes a serialized message buffer created by zmsg_encode () and returns
+    //  Decodes a serialized message frame created by zmsg_encode () and returns
     //  a new zmsg_t object.
-Returns NULL if the buffer was badly formatted or
+Returns NULL if the frame was badly formatted or
     //  there was insufficient memory to work.
     CZMQ_EXPORT zmsg_t *
-        zmsg_decode (const byte *buffer, size_t buffer_size);
+        zmsg_decode (zframe_t *frame);

     //  Generate a signal message encoding the given status.
 A signal is a short
     //  message carrying a 1-byte success/failure code (by convention, 0 means